 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 Grilling is a great way to cook meat and other foods, but grilled chicken, steak, and other barbecue favorites can lack that smoky “char” taste you get from smoking.
 You could shell out a considerable amount of money to buy a new grill with a built-in smoker, or you could even buy a dedicated smoker.
 An easier solution is to pick up a barbecue smoker box.

 A barbecue smoker box is a simple metal add-on that you can fill with wood chips or pellets and place in or on your grill to impart a smoky flavor.
 The best smoker boxes last for years, clean up easily, and fit your grill.

-In this buying guide, we highlight the considerations to keep in mind as you shop for the perfect barbecue smoker box.
+Whether you want to grill for the family or you want to throw a big cookout, we highlight the considerations to keep in mind as you shop for the perfect barbecue smoker box.

 A barbecue smoker box is subjected to a fair amount of heat, so it needs to be durable.
 You’ll need to choose between a stainless steel or cast iron box.

 Stainless steel: The majority of barbecue smoker boxes are made of stainless steel.
 The steel may be brushed for better heat distribution, or it may be stamped to ward off warping.
 Regardless of the type of stainless steel you choose, you can feel good knowing that the box will resist rust, corrosion, and staining.
 The thicker the steel, the better it will hold up (not warp) when exposed to heat.
 Thicker steel conducts and retains heat better, too, which can provide a more consistent smoke.